 The Galaxy Book hits the reset button on Samsung’s 2-in-1 line, with Windows 10, two size options, Intel Core i5 processors, and an improved Super AMOLED screens that promise deep black levels and unmatched contrast.
 Pricing starts at $1,130 for the 12-inch version, which has 4GB of RAM and a 128GB solid state drive.
-Our review unit, upgraded to 8GB of RAM and a 256GB SSD, retails for $1,330.
+Our review unit, upgraded to 8GB of

 Is the Galaxy Book a new beginning for Samsung’s PC ambitions?
 Let’s find out.

 There are two distinct pieces to Samsung’s Galaxy Book: the tablet and the detachable keyboard.
 The tablet itself shows off Samsung’s strong points, with a design language lifted directly off its Galaxy smartphone line.
 It has sleek, rounded edges, and a medium-dark silver color that users may recognize from the Chromebook Plus.
 It’s light enough to work well as a tablet, with a texture that doesn’t slip, although the buttons on the upper left aren’t exactly convenient.